devcode1981/File-Provider-Storage/doc/howto/postgresql.md

 ## Accessing Postgres

-The GDK uses the Postges binaries installed on your system (see install section), but keeps the Postgres datafiles within the GDK directory structure, under `gdk-ce/postgresql/data` , which means that the databases cannot be seen with `psql -l`.
+GDK uses the Postgres binaries installed on your system (see [install](../prepare.md) section), but keeps the Postgres datafiles within the GDK directory structure, under `<gdk directory>/postgresql/data`.
+This means that the databases cannot be seen with `psql -l`.

 To access the database using `psql`, use the Rails dbconsole command.
 This can be prefixed to access the test environment.